 Dr. Weiss pursued medicine after earning a degree in mathematics at MIT.
-At MIT he conducted research with a medical focus and it soon became apparent to him that medicine, not mathematics, was the more interesting discipline.
-In the ensuing decades, his love of medicine drives his practice to provide excellent patient-care.
+At MIT he conducted research in nutrition with a medical focus and it soon became apparent to him that medicine, not mathematics, was the more interesting discipline.
+In the ensuing decades, his love of medicine has continued to drive his practice to provide excellent patient-care.

-Dr. Weiss completed his Residency in Internal Medicine at the Henry Ford Hospital of the University of Michigan Medical School, Residency in Psychiatry at Michael Reese Hospital of the University of Chicago Medical School, Board-Certification in Addiction Medicine and Addiction Psychiatry, and a Fellowship in Nutrition from Memorial Sloan-Kettering Cancer Center of New York Hospital, Cornell University Medical School.
+Dr. Weiss completed his Residency in Internal Medicine at the Henry Ford Hospital of the University of Michigan Medical School, Residency in Psychiatry at Michael Reese Hospital of the University of Chicago Medical School, Board-Certification in Psychiatry, Forensic Psychiatry, Addiction Psychiatry, Internal Medicine, and a Fellowship in Nutrition at Memorial Sloan-Kettering Cancer Center of New York Hospital, Cornell University Medical School.
 He obtained his medical degree at Wayne State University School of Medicine in his hometown of Detroit.

-Dr. Weiss was a practicing internist for many years when he decided to pursue a deepening interest in Psychiatry.
-While maintaining Board-Certification in Internal Medicine, he completed residency and Board-Certification in Psychiatry, Addiction Medicine, Addiction Psychiatry, and Forensic Psychiatry.
-He treats a range of psychiatric conditions as well as insight-oriented psychotherapy.
+Dr. Weiss was a practicing internist for many years when he decided to pursue a deepening interest in psychiatry.
+While maintaining Board-Certification in Internal Medicine, he completed residency and Board-Certification in Psychiatry, Addiction Psychiatry, and Forensic Psychiatry.
+He treats a range of psychiatric conditions.
 As a treating psychiatrist, Dr. Weiss draws on his background in internal medicine as needed.